itzmejips/itzmejips/README.md

 - Discovering new music
 - Attending **live concerts**

+### 🌿 Nature Lover

+I also enjoy:

+- Exploring the outdoors
+- Nature trips
+- Appreciating natural beauty and scenery

-> *Coding and music both require rhythm, creativity, and practice.*
+> *Coding, music, and nature all require rhythm, creativity, and patience.*

 ---